This is the second part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Justin of Nassau surrenders Breda to Hapsburg general Ambrogio Spinola (The Netherlands).

 - The Dutch West India Company establishes the colony of New Amsterdam on Manhattan island (US).

 - The Hapsburg Emperor Ferdinand II’s Catholic League, led by Johan Tzerclaes, Count of Tilly, decimates the mostly Danish forces of the Lower Saxon Circle, under Christian IV of Denmark, at the Battle of Lutter in the Thirty Years’ War (Germany).

-- The Renaissance-style St. Peter’s Basilica in Rome is completed (Italy).
+- The Renaissance and Baroque-style St. Peter’s Basilica in Rome is completed (Italy).

 - Francis Bacon dies.